atty303/konaste-linux/README.md

 > Wine does not support WASAPI Exclusive Mode on `winepulse.drv`(PulseAudio), so
 > you must use Shared Mode.

+9. After the audio output is set, click the `ゲーム起動` button to launch the game.

 </details>

 ### SOUND VOLTEX EXCEED GEAR